The Legend of Sigurd and Gudrún: The New Lay of Gudrun

-Gudrun listen to the battle and curses the hour of her birth.
+Gudrun listens to the battle and curses the hour of her birth.
 Recalling their past wars against Atli and his Huns, the Goths turn against their lord and make common cause with the Niflungs.
 Gunnar and Högni fight their way to Gudrun, and declare that the Norns have fated them to always give her in marriage and then slay her husband.
 Gudrun pleads with them not to tempt fate and to spare Atli's life.
 They mock Atli as unfit for a warrior's death and allow him to slink away.
 Night falls as Atli rallies warriors throughout the countryside.
 As the Goths and Niflungs go to sleep, Högni notices a column of fire moving toward the mead hall.
 Gunnar rallies his men for the final battle, and they defend the doorways for five days.
-Bewailing his fate, Atli declares that his power, wealth, vassals, and wife have all deserted him in the evening of his life.
-His counselor Beiti tells Atli to set fire to the mead hall.
-Just before the blazing ceiling of the mead hall falls upon them, the Goths and Niflungs charge forth and are captured.
+Atli bewails the loss of all that he has.
+His counselor Beiti tells Atli to set fire to the mead hall; as it collapses, the Goths and Niflungs charge out and are captured.

 Casting his captives before Gudrun, Atli vows that he will avenge Sigurd by hurling her brothers into a pit of adders.
 Disgusted, Gudrun calls her husband evil and expresses hope that his death will be shameful.
-She reminds Atli that the Niflungs are the uncles of their son Erp and Eitil.
 Atli vows that he will release the Niflungs only if he is given the gold hoard.
 Gunnar agrees to give Atli the gold, but only if his brother Högni is first slain and the heart is delivered to him.
 Now frantic, Gudrun pleads with Atli to spare her brother Högni.
 Atli, however, vows that he will have the gold despite the tears of his wife.

 Atli's wise men, however, plead for caution.
 Fearing the queen, they persuade Atli to slay the thrall Hjalli; but Gunnar is not fooled.
 The Huns cut out Högni's heart, but Gunnar laughs in their faces: the gold, he declares, is long gone, having been cast into the Rhine after Sigurd's death.
 Gunnar curses Atli, calling him a gold-haunted murderer.
 Atli orders Gunnar to be stripped naked and cast into the pit of adders.
 Gudrun orders a harp to be sent to her brother in the pit.
 Gunnar chants of Odin and the Aesir, of ancient kings, and the coming doom of Hunland, to the sound of the harp.
 The whole palace listens in wonder and the snakes are stilled to sleep.
 An ancient adder bites Gunnar in the chest; he topples over dead and the harp is stilled.
 Gudrun hears his cry.
 Realising how to avenge her brothers, Gudrun summons her sons Erp and Eitil.